How to Write a Business Plan in Thirty Minutes

-- What is your company’s unique value proposition?
+- What is your companys unique value proposition?
 What sets you apart from your competition and worthy of gaining the attention of your most valuable resource, your customers?

 - Now that you’ve figured out your target audience and what sets you apart from the competition, now comes the tricky part.
 How will your business deliver your unique value proposition to your target customers?

 Once you’ve built this basic planning model, spin it a couple of ways.
 Try to introduce different scenarios in your solutions to see what comes up.
 Because, for anyone who has ever planned a business, you would know that it is wise to expect the unexpected.
-Be sure to cover as much ground as possible, because you never know what curveball that the market will toss to you.
+Be sure to cover as much ground as possible because you never know what curveball the market will toss to you.
 The more you plan upfront, the more resilient and robust your business will be down the road.

 When planning your business in the early stages, the best business ideas come from personal experience.
 Your next business idea can come from an issue you’ve wrestled with first hand.
-Chances are, there are other people wrestling with the same problem.
+Chances are, other people are wrestling with the same problem.
 And if you can come up with an innovative solution to that problem, then you’ve got a captive audience for your business launch.